 Bridging the gap

-Buyer-side Representations & Warranties (R&W) Insurance protects a buyer from unknown loss arising from a breach of warranty or a misrepresentation.
+Buyer-side Representations & Warranties (R&W) insurance protects a buyer from unknown loss arising from a breach of warranty or a misrepresentation.
 The policy allows a seller to reduce or eliminate its indemnity cap for a post-closing breach, providing a clean break.

-The policy doesn't cover known risks and it is important to understand the implication of diligence findings on cover.
+R&W insurance does not cover known risks and it is important to understand the implication of diligence findings on cover.

-- Seller/Company’s Representations & Warranties
+- Seller / Company’s Representations & Warranties

 - Pre-Closing Tax Indemnity